Axiom Mission 3: Muninn

 The Swedish component of Ax-3 would be the Muninn mission with Marcus Wandt as the first ESA astronaut launched by a private space provider.
 Wandt was also the first member of the 2022 European Space Agency Astronaut Group to receive a spaceflight mission.
-The mission's name comes from one of Odin's two ravens that together combined symbolize the human mind with Danish astronaut Andreas Mogensen being launched as part of the Huninn mission on SpaceX Crew-7.
+The mission's name comes from one of Odin's two ravens that together combined symbolize the human mind with Danish astronaut Andreas Mogensen being launched as part of the Huginn mission on SpaceX Crew-7.
 This was the first time that two Scandinavians were in space at the same time.
 Wandt conducted 20 experiments and participated in five educational programs from understanding the effects of space habitat designs on astronaut stress levels to exploring cellular structure changes and gene expression in microgravity.
 The mission's patch shows Muninn gliding around Earth to share the knowledge collected by Wandt.
 The dark blue circle represents Earth and includes lighter lines depicting Sweden.